How They Made it: Bread Baking at Lallybroch

 - 1 Tbsp sugar

-- Combine the starter, water, and 3 cups (12 3/4 oz, 362g) of the flour, measuring the flour with a kitchen scale.
+- Combine the starter, water, and 3-1/2 cups (15 oz, 425g) of the flour, measuring the flour with a kitchen scale.
 Beat vigorously for 1 minute.
-(I’ve found that 15 oz of flour works best for me.)

-- Cover, and let rest at room temperature for 4 hours.
-Refrigerate overnight, for about 12 hours.
-(The longer the mixture sits, the tangier it becomes.
-You can refrigerate the started dough up to 3 days, although 2 days gives a good amount of flavor.)
+- Cover, and let this flour mixture rest at room temperature for 4 hours (you'll want to re-feed your sourdough starter at the same time), then refrigerate it for at least 12 hours.
+The longer the mixture sits, the tangier it becomes...you can refrigerate the started dough up to 3 days, although 2 days gives a good amount of flavor.

-- Add the remaining 2 cups (8 1/2 oz, 241g) flour, sugar, and salt.
+- When you're ready to continue, add the remaining 2-1/4 cups (10 oz, 284g) flour, sugar, and salt.
 Using a stand mixer fitted with a dough hook, knead the dough to form a smooth dough.
-(Here I add 10 oz of flour.)

 - Gently divide the dough in half.
-(I divide my dough into quarters to make mini loaves…that size is enough for my husband and I to eat over a couple of days.)
+I divide my dough into quarters to make four mini loaves…that size is enough for my husband and I to eat over a couple of days.

 - Slash the loaves.
-If you’ve made round loaves, try one slash across the center, and a curved slash on each side of it; or slash in the pattern of your choice.
-For oval loaves, two diagonal slashes are fine.
+If you’ve made round loaves, try one slash across the center, and a second slash perpendicular to the first (like a plus sign), or slash in the pattern of your choice.
+For oval loaves, two to three diagonal slashes are fine.
 Make the slashes fairly deep; a serrated bread knife, wielded firmly, works well here.

 - Bake the bread for 25 to 30 minutes, until it’s a very deep golden brown.
-Remove it from the oven, and cool on a rack.
-(I bake my loaves for 15 minutes, then rotate the pans from one rack to another, then bake for another 10-15 minutes.)
+I bake my loaves for 15 minutes, then rotate the pans from one rack to another, then bake for another 10-15 minutes.
+Remove the loaves from the oven, and cool on a rack.

-- Store bread, loosely wrapped in plastic, for several days at room temperature; freeze for longer storage.
+- Store bread, loosely wrapped in plastic wrap, for several days at room temperature; freeze, well wrapped in plastic wrap, for longer storage.

 Discovering Outlander after Season 1 first aired, Tammy quickly went down the rabbit-hole on social media and podcasts and found a world of like-minded fans who not only tolerated her obsession, but encouraged the madness!
 She combined her Outlander-inspired interest for scotch whisky with her continuing passion for baking and storytelling in her blog, Scotch & Scones…Explorations in a glass and in the oven.
 Joining the staff of Outlander Cast as the resident baker has brought Tammy full circle, from a podcast fan to a contributing writer.
 You can follow her on Twitter, Instagram, and Pinterest at @scotch_scones, and find her on Facebook at @scotchandsconesblog.